AdelShalan/Football-Team-Manager/README.md

 A practice spring boot project built upon the Microservice architecture.

 In this practice project I aim to implement a fully working web application using some of the latest java back-end development technologies and libraries.
-Here I'm exposing a set of secure API endpoints, for the user to control the system, below is a list of all available endpoints + a brief explanation on each one.
+Here I'm exposing a set of secure API endpoints, for the user to control the system, below is a list of all available endpoints + a brief description.

 ***Autherntication Service***
   1. /login